rkargon/smart-resize/README.md

 * The aspect ratio is specified using the `-a` flag.
 The argument is `WIDTH`x`HEIGHT`, where WIDTH and HEIGHT are integers.
 This represents the desired aspect ration of the resuling image, or the exact dimensions if the `exact` command is used.

 * The direction in which to expand or shrink an image is specified by the `-g` (or "gravity") flag.
 The "gravity" specified the direction in which the original image is placed relative to the new image.
 For example, to only expand the image along the top, you'd want `-g south`.
-This is the same as IamgeMagick's `gravity` flag, and more documentation can be found here:
+This is the same as IamgeMagick's `gravity` flag, and more documentation can be found [here](https://www.imagemagick.org/script/command-line-options.php#gravity).